the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 ……………………………………………………………………………………………………………………………………………..

-i called my favourite “mama”, my mother’s brother, banker mama. he used to work in a bank. he was a wonderful uncle and i guess he was on my mind as i wrote. “banker dadu”, pronounced bank-er (“er” said with the “e” as in em) dadu (dah-doo, “d” soft), means the great uncle of the bank. “boudi” is sister in law… the elder brother’s wife. “ma” and “baba” are, of course, mother and father. “dada” is elder brother, “didi” is elder sister. actually, you call practically anyone in your generation who’s older than you, dada or didi, or xyz da/abc di. confusing matters, you also call your great aunts this di or that di, where dida is shortened to di. “thamma”, that “th” is hard to pronounce, the closest sound i can think of is the “th” in thomas. we call our father’s mother “thakurma”/”thakuma”… “thamma” is a broken form of that. i hope you enjoyed the story…. thanks for reading.
+i called my favourite “mama”, mother’s brother, banker mama… maternal uncle who belonged to the bank. he used to work in a bank. he was a wonderful uncle and i guess he was on my mind as i wrote. “banker dadu”, pronounced bank-er (“er” said with the “e” as in em) dadu (dah-doo, “d” soft), means the great uncle of the bank. “boudi” is sister in law… the elder brother’s wife. “ma” and “baba” are, of course, mother and father. “dada” is elder brother, “didi” is elder sister. actually, you call practically anyone in your generation who’s older than you, dada or didi, or xyz da/abc di. confusing matters, you also call your great aunts this di or that di, where dida (grandmother/great aunt) is shortened to di. “thamma”, that “th” is hard to pronounce, the closest sound i can think of is the “th” in thomas. we call our father’s mother “thakurma”/”thakuma”… “thamma” is comes from of that. i hope you enjoyed the story…. thanks for reading.

 letters from 86q stories